 Example pillar page navigation - HubSpot

-Offering the content for optional download, so that your visitors can take it away and read it later, is another good gesture to make - you can also gate this option, just like you would an ebook or other lead magnet, bolstering your lead generation capability.
+We would recommend offering the content for optional download so that your visitors can save and read it later.
+You can also gate this option, just like you would an ebook or other lead magnet, bolstering your lead generation capability.

 For a full run-down of the user experience optimisation of a successful pillar page, read Anatomy of an effective pillar page.